18 Refreshing Mint Recipes

 Found on Love & Lemons

-The spearmint lends such a refreshing quality to cool drinks and frozen treats that seems to be just perfect for this ice cream.
-The end result is light and slightly icy like sorbet, but as sweet and satisfying as gelato.
+The spearmint lends a refreshing quality to cool drinks and frozen treats, which seems perfect for this ice cream.
+The end result is light and slightly icy like sorbet but as sweet and satisfying as gelato.
 YUM.

 Found on Cookie & Katie